neo4j-partners/amazon-cloud-formation-neo4j/README.md

 package installed.
 To make configuration of CC easy, a number of shell add-ons have been installed.

+# A Warning

+Google's launcher documentation isn't great in spots, and there are a bunch of small WTFs.
+Our technical POC was Emily Bates <emilybates@google.com> who was super helpful, and can answer technical questions.

+Read this entire README carefully, there is a lot of info on gotchas and specific instructions that you won't be able to find via google.

 # GCloud API Requirements

+Needed if you're trying to replicate in a different google project.
+If you're using the two provided google projects, you can skip this.

 ```
 gcloud services enable runtimeconfig.googleapis.com